HomoElectromagneticus/xxd-zig/README.md

 - When using the "plain" postscript output, you may render the data in binary
 - You may reverse "plain" postscript dumps of binary and hex data
 - Speed: this program is between about 60 % and 2500 % faster than `xxd`, depending on the options used and file size
-- Size: this program's binary is about two (3) times larger than `xxd`
+- Size: this program's binary is about three (3) times larger than `xxd`
 - Improved error handling and messaging for reverse mode
 - Reverse mode is more flexible: you don't need to exactly match the dump options in order to get a successful reversal
 - You may use an odd-number of columns in the output, for whatever strange